Raynos/node-zippy/README.md

 The array library to go with your [hashish](https://github.com/substack/node-hashish).
 Eventually.

 Truth be told, I just don't like requiring underscore when the only thing I use from it is the zip function.
-While I'm at it
+While I'm at it, I plan on making some more useful tidbits for array manipulation action.

 ## Right Away: